“Love is lovelier, the second time around. Just as wonderful, with both feet on the ground…” — Sammy Cahn

 We both had been through so much, and so we recognized immediately when something unique and wonderful fell into our laps.
 I also learned about a key component of compatibility that I had never thought about before.
 Besides the usual requirements, the deal breakers, etc., I learned how important it is that your partner process information at the same rate.
 Mike and I think at the same rate, and often come to the same conclusions simultaneously.
 This is quite a gift in a long term relationship!

 My own theory of love and attraction came through loud and clear when I first met Mike.
 My theory is you get what you are in love.
 As much as you have worked on developing into your best self, that is the kind of person you will attract to yourself.

 So keep working on self-love and self-respect, feel daily gratitude for the life you now have, and read good blogs like my new one: How to believe in love again.

 My favorite poet Marge Piercy said it best:

 “Love is plunging into darkness toward a place that may exist.”

 Have you lost your faith in love?
-Maybe you should check out my NEW book: How To Believe In Love Again: Opening to Forgiveness, Trust, and Your Own Inner Wisdom.
+Why not check out my book: How To Believe In Love Again: Opening to Forgiveness, Trust, and Your Own Inner Wisdom.